 Music is said to increase happiness and mental well-being in people living with dementia, improve communication, sleep, mood and overall quality of life.
 Because music taps into different parts of the brain, "musical memories are often preserved", according to the Mayo Clinic.

 "Feroze has always enjoyed listening to music.
 It lifts his mood, gives him an activity and gives us a way of communicating since songs bring up memories that we can talk about," Jennifer said.

 While the Music Project is free, each unit costs AS York $200.
 AS York fundraises to provide MP3 players to people who are socially isolated due to their disease in addition to the affects of COVID-19.

 The Alzheimer Society of York Region (AS York) provides support to people living with Alzheimer's disease and other dementias and their caregivers as well as the general public.
-Last year, 272 people attended D.A.Y, programs, 2,362 families benefitted from counselling services, while 4,557 people took part in a public education session.
+Last year, 272 people living with dementia attended D.A.Y, programs, 2,362 families benefitted from counselling services, while 4,557 people took part in a public education session.
 Clients call AS York a "lifeline" and the people who work there "angels".
 Compassionate and knowledgeable staff are available to help and support people whatever stage they are on in their dementia journey.
-AS York offers First Link Navigators, who connect people with social workers and community supports; Minds in Motion, which offers a half an hour of cognitive stimulation and a half an hour of gentle exercise to people living with dementia and their care partners; support groups; and caregiver education, among other programs and services.
+AS York offers First Link coordinators who connect people with social workers and community supports; support groups; and caregiver education, among other programs and services.

 The Alzheimer Society of York Region's mission is to alleviate the personal and social consequences of Alzheimer's disease and other dementias and to promote research.